syncfusion-content/reactjs-docs/ReactJS/PivotGrid/getting-started.md

 ### Apply Filtering

-Filtering option allows you to specify a set of values that either need to be displayed or hided.
+Filtering option allows you to specify a set of values that either need to be displayed or hidden.
 Also filtering option is applicable only for Row, Column and Filter areas.

 **"filterItems"** object allow us to apply filtering to the fields using the following properties: